 However, I feel that there are three things at work here.

 - Strong tiering.
 Some firms allocate resources in line with the differing impact of different analysts.
 Imagine if you have a $500,000 budget for analyst relations, and your research shows that 30 analysts influence 80% of your sales, and a further 100 influence 15%.
-So that means that you can hire a few skilled AR professionals, each of whom focus on ten individual analysts, and then find some other way to deal with the others.
+So that means that you can hire a few skilled AR professionals, each of whom focuses on ten individual analysts, and then find some other way to deal with the others.
 Logically, you have to allocate $75,000 to service 100 analysts.
-Immediately that suggests that you need very different service levels, and also less costly people, because one person can’t deal with 100 analysts very easily.
+Immediately that suggests that you need very different service levels, and also less costly people because one person can’t deal with 100 analysts very easily.
 I’ve seen some organizations address that by using students for ‘sandwich placements‘ or internships, for example allowing students to handle inbound inquiries from less important analysts or to use them to develop a parallel communications program for those analysts that is based on inviting analysts to use low-resources services like extranets, newsletters, media releases, conference calls and large events.

 - Weak tiering.
-I’ve seen some organization focus on too many analysts.
+I’ve seen some organizations focus on too many analysts.
 That means they have to allocate the same service level to analysts.
 This is especially the case when analysts are tiered according to their influence on the media.
 Analyst profile in the media is more widely distributed than analyst influence on sales.
 Furthermore, because the analysts who influence sales are often not those in the media, tiering methods based on the media tend to break down.
 That break-down forces even more analysts into the scope.
-With too many analysts, only low-cost resources can be used, even to communicate to the most influential analysts.
+With too many analysts, only low-cost resources can be used, even to communicate with the most influential analysts.

 So, there are a number of reasons why junior colleagues could be useful additions to your team.
 But the precondition is having full confidence that your firm is tiering the analysts well.
-If not, you’re just creating a frustrating experience for the analysts and for professionals who are early in their career.
+If not, you’re just creating a frustrating experience for the analysts and for professionals who are early in their careers.